How to Visit the Crow’s Nest at the Old Faithful Inn: Yellowstone National Park’s Best-Kept Secret

 The Stairs to the Roof

-You should volunteer to take one of the flags down, and before visiting, learn how to properly fold the American flag to help participate in this amazing tradition.
+In my opinion, you should volunteer to take one of the flags down and learn, before visiting, how to properly fold the American flag in order to participate in this amazing tradition!

-Our visit to the roof was so well-timed that we got to see Old Faithful erupt from the roof of the inn just before heading back down.
+Our visit to the roof was so well-timed that we got to see Old Faithful erupt just before heading back down!

 Old Faithful